TRAINING FOR EXCELLENCE

 Teacher Training

-IALR’s Gene Haas Center for Integrated Machining is one of only four centers in North America chosen by the Gene Haas Foundation to offer CNC teacher training and certification to high school and college precision machining instructors.
+IALR’s Gene Haas Center for Integrated Machining is one of only seven centers in North America chosen by the Gene Haas Foundation to offer CNC teacher training and certification to high school and college precision machining instructors.
 Completers may earn an industry recognized certificate of completion as well as the reward of elevating their ability to educate today’s students with the technology and skills needed for tomorrow’s jobs.
 Curriculum and instruction are provided through a collaboration with Danville Community College.

 Integrated Machining Technology Training